andyhasit/SneakerJS/README.md

 This makes it easier to write highly readable code.

-#####About these functions:
-  - Functions that change the database return promises (not shown here for simplicity)
-  - Queries return directly (which helps with databinding)
-  - The objects are all plain JavaScript objects (but you can specify prototypes for items in your collections)
-  - You can also use aliases to control the generated function names.

 ###3.
-Saves to database (handling relationships)
+Persists changes to PouchDB/CouchDB

-Those functions save changes to your CouchDB/PouchDB database automatically.
+Those functions save changes to your CouchDB/PouchDB database, and eliminate the need for you to do decide how to store joins, or create and extra collection when you just to have a many-to-many join.

+###4.
+Handles relationships

-Sneaker also understands relationships.
+SneakerJS understands relationships.

     model.newOrder({value: 100, customer: <customer>})